davidespano/deictic/user-test/gesturemap/basic/static/basic/js/lib/README.md

 * **Deictic** source file: `app-deictic-line.js` app link:
 <a href="http://localhost:8000/basic/map/deictic/octo" >http://localhost:8000/basic/map/deictic/octo</a>.

-When the application works correctly, please fill the  <a href="" >post task questionnaire</a>.
+When the application works correctly, take note of the time you finished.
+After that, please fill the  <a href="" >post task questionnaire</a>.

 Post test
 ---